On the main distance-based entropies: the eccentricity- and Wiener-entropy: On eccentricity-entropy

 When restricting to the class of trees, we will observe that the star (the only tree with diameter $2$) is not the graph minimizing the eccentricity-entropy, mainly due to the reason that there is no possibility to play with the ratio of eccentricities with values $1$ and $2$.
 Actually the trees minimizing $I_{\ecc}$ will be caterpillars containing a central path with many pendent leaves attached to both the central vertices and the end vertices, such that most eccentricities are $r+1$ and $2r$, for some value of $r(n)$.
 On the other hand, the star has the third largest possible value for $I_{\ecc}$ among all trees of order $n$.
 This will be verified by deriving the three largest possible values of the eccentricity-entropy for the class of trees, and as such we also confirm Conjecture~\ref{conj_tree_max_diam3}.
 To do so, we first observe that the eccentricities of vertices on the diameter (the path between two furthest vertices) are fixed.

 \begin{remark} Let $P$ be a diametrical path of length $d$ in a tree.
 If $v$ is a vertex on the path at distance $i$ from one end vertex of $P$, then $\ecc(v)=\max\{i,d-i\}$.
-Otherwise, there exists a path of length larger than $d$. \end{remark}
+Otherwise, there exists a path of length greater than $d$.
+In a tree, there are only one (for even diameter) or two (for odd diameter) vertices whose eccentricity equals the radius $r.$ \end{remark}